Powered By Expert Team Quality Product Global Service

 Cognitive DevelopmentFocus on exploring basic concepts such as colors, shapes, and sizes.
 Learning objectives for preschoolers at this stage include identifying objects, recognizing simple patterns, and engaging in problem-solving activities.In this age group, cognitive development deepens, as children begin learning more complex ideas such as basic math, letter recognition, and sequencing.
 Key preschool learning objectives at this stage include mastering counting and beginning to understand letter-sound relationships.

-Language SkillsChildren’s vocabulary grows significantly between ages 3 and 6.
-Learning objectives for preschoolers now include sentence structure, storytelling, and understanding the concepts of past, present, and future.By ages 3-6, children’s vocabulary grows significantly.
+Language SkillsChildren’s vocabulary grows significantly between the ages of 3 and 6.
+Preschooler learning objectives now include sentence structure, storytelling, and understanding the concepts of past, present, and future.By ages 3-6, children’s vocabulary grows significantly.
 Learning objectives for preschoolers now include sentence structure, storytelling, and understanding the concepts of past, present, and future.

-Physical DevelopmentLearning objectives for preschool during ages 2-4 include fine and gross motor skills such as walking, climbing, stacking blocks, and improving hand-eye coordination.Between ages 3-6, children improve their motor skills further, learning to write, cut with scissors, and engage in more complex physical activities.
+Physical DevelopmentLearning objectives for preschool during ages 2-4 include fine and gross motor skills such as walking, climbing, stacking blocks, and improving hand-eye coordination.Between the ages of 3 and 6, children improve their motor skills further, learning to write, cut with scissors, and engage in more complex physical activities.
 Preschool learning goals and objectives at this stage focus on balance, coordination, and further refinement of fine motor control.

 FAQs